 I had lunch with a friend of mine the other day.
 He had just finished selling a company he started 2 years ago for the neat sum of XX million Euro.
 Now, how do you do that?

 Well, his case is really interesting.
-Had they invented a new gismo that people was lining up to acquire or a new material that could reduce the weight of automobiles with 25% or a new technology or some other thing new?
+Had they invented a new gismo that people was lining up to acquire or a new material that could reduce the weight of automobiles by 25% or new technology or some other thing new?

 Asking my friend what really made that possible his answer was: “My partners.
-Life have taught me that people makes the difference, not products.”
+Life has taught me that people make the difference, not products.”

 From Good to Great

-The book by Jim Collins “Good to Great” (2001) is a study of US companies which from a position of average performance suddenly takes off and outperforms the market by at least a factor 3 over a sustained period.
-The study attempts to identify patterns of behavior and characteristics which makes these “great companies” differ from their peers in the same industry.
+The book by Jim Collins “Good to Great” (2001) is a study of US companies which from a position of average performance suddenly takes off and outperforms the market by at least a factor of three over a sustained period.
+The study attempts to identify patterns of behaviour and characteristics that make these “great companies” differ from their peers in the same industry.

 Why do we need to know what it takes to be great if we are happy with just being good?